pravega/pravega/docs/faq.md

 ** !
 NEED TEXT **  Is it just HDFS for now, or are we claiming support for Isilon and ECS as well?

 **What distributed computing primitives does Pravega provide?**
 Pravega provides an API construct called StateSynchronizer.
 Using the StateSynchronizer, a developer can use Pravega to build synchronized shared state between multiple processes.
-This primitive can be used to build all sorts of distributed computing solutions such as shared configuration, leader election, etc.  See the "Distributed Computing Primitive" section in [key-features](key-features.md) for more details.
+This primitive can be used to build all sorts of distributed computing solutions such as shared configuration, leader election, etc.  See the "Distributed Computing Primitive" section in [Key Features](key-features.md) for more details.

 **What hardware do you recommend for Pravega?**
 ** !
 NEED TEXT **